-Pro-democracy camp looks to have won Hong Kong election
+Pro-democracy camp looks to have won big in Hong Kong vote

 A record 71% of the city’s 4.1 million registered voters cast ballots Sunday, well exceeding the 47% turnout in the district council elections four years ago.
 The large number of votes was slowing down the counting.

-Hong Kong’s largest pro-Beijing political party suffered the biggest setback, with at least 155 of its 182 candidates defeated, according to media tallies.
+The largest pro-Beijing political party suffered the biggest setback, with at least 155 of its 182 candidates defeated, according to media tallies.

-Among the losing incumbents was controversial lawmaker Junius Ho, who was stabbed with a knife while campaigning this month.
+Among the losing incumbents was controversial pro-Beijing lawmaker Junius Ho, who was stabbed with a knife while campaigning this month.

-The winners included former student leaders and a candidate who replaced prominent activist Joshua Wong, the only person barred from running in the election.
+The winners included former student leaders and a candidate who replaced activist Joshua Wong, the only person barred from running in the election.

 Pro-democracy rally organizer Jimmy Sham, who was beaten by hammer-wielding assailants last month, also triumphed, as did a pro-democracy lawmaker who had part of his ear bitten off by an assailant.

 The demonstrations have turned increasingly violent.
 Protesters have smashed storefronts of businesses seen as sympathetic to China, torched toll booths, shut down a major tunnel and engaged in pitched battles with police, countering tear gas volleys and water cannons with torrents of gasoline bombs.